6 Steps to Create the Most Comprehensive Sales Report

 But if this little spoiler has only whetted your appetite, then let's examine the different types more closely.

-1. Sales analysis report
+1. Daily/Weekly/Monthly Sales Reports

 Source

-It is a financial record of the company's sales and is a crucial piece of data gathering.
 It might not be rocket science on its own, but it serves as the foundation for later analysis that helps shape the company's projections and decisions moving forward.

 Sales KPI